Wilfred/the_end_times/README.md

 | Ruby | MRI | 26.135 |
 | Rust | Rust | 11.930 |
 | Scheme | Racket | 16.837 |

+## License

+Code is under the BSD license, and includes code originally from The Computer Language Benchmarks Game.